dhruv-ambaliya/dhruv-ambaliya.github.io/_posts/2024-06-03-ssh-lateral-movement-cheat-sheet.md

 8. To hijack the existing connection ssh to user@hostname / IP listed in step 7

-If you know of more techniques let me know on twitter @Arr0way
+If you know of more techniques let me know on LinkedIn

 Enjoy.